FrommeLab/colabfold-pipeline/README.md

 Modify the scripts if you want to change output locations or ColabFold parameters.

-Please note FASTA files need a .fas extension
+Please note FASTA files need a .fas extension.

 You can run individual steps separately using the scripts in the scripts directory.